Asclepias tuberosa: Cultivation

 Butterfly weed is frequently grown in gardens for its showy orange flowers which are especially attractive to bees, though also visited by hummingbirds, moths, and butterflies.
 It is easily grown from seeds and is difficult to transplant due to the size of its roots.
 Grown from seed plants will take about two to three years to reach flowering size in average conditions.
 The seeds do not require stratification and can be immediately planted, though in commercial growing they are generally moist stratified at 5 °C for 30–60 days because this increases the germination rate.
 For other milkweeds a thin layer of mulch a layer 1–2 cm thick increases the germination rate, though specific research on butterfly weed is lacking.

 Butterfly weed has few serious pest or disease problems.
 It is susceptible to crown rot if planted in poorly drained or too constantly moist locations.
 It is hardy in USDA zones 3–9.

 Toxicity

-The plant contains toxic glycosides, alkaloids and resinoids.
-These can cause weakness, seizures and corneal injuries.
-Use of the plant is contraindicated in pregnancy, during lactation or with infants due to its toxins, which include resinoids and pregnanes.
+The plant contains toxic progesterone-like steroids that can cause weakness, seizures and corneal injuries.
+Use of the plant as an herbal remedy is contraindicated in pregnancy, during lactation or for infants and children.

 Uses

 Native Americans and European pioneers used the boiled roots to treat diarrhea and respiratory illnesses.
 The young seed pods were used as food after being boiled in several changes of water.
 The seed pod down was spun and used to make candle wicks.

-The root was once used to treat pleurisy.
+The ethanol extract of the root was once used to treat pleurisy.